-Base Layer Bottom, Base Layer Top, Mid-Layer Bottom, Mid-Layer Top, Outer-Layer, Socks, Buffs, Hats, Gloves, Glasses, Waders, Wading Shoes, Jackets, Heat Packs, Wading Staffs
+Base Layer Bottom, Base Layer Top, Mid-Layer Bottom, Mid-Layer Top, Outer-Layer, Socks, Buffs, Hats, Gloves, Waders, Wading Shoes, Jackets, Heat Packs, Wading Staffs

 This article was first written for winter steelheaders, because that is what we do most.
 However, there are a lot of places to fish for trout during the winter as well.
 So though we refer to steelhead throughout, it applies equally for trout.